OpenCommissioning/OC_Unity_Core/README.md

 named after the [`Payload`](#payload)
 _unique ID_.
 This file initially contains default values derived from a template.
 The locations for both the template file and the generated tag file are defined in the _Directory Id_ property of the component, which corresponds to the index of the Product `Data Directory Manager`.
+When the path begins with the prefix `streamingassets:`, the path will be interpreted as relative to the [StreamingAssets](https://docs.unity3d.com/Manual/StreamingAssets.html) folder.

 ![PayloadTag_Inspector.png](Documentation%2FImages%2FPayloadTag_Inspector.png)